scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_2.md

 By relying on the publisher/subscriber messaging paradigm offered by the redis-engine infrastructure, applications can subscribe only to the data-views that they require, and avoid implementation details that are irrelevant to their functionality.

-SONiC places each module in independent docker containers to keep high cohesion among semantically-affine components, while reducing coupling between disjointed ones.
+SONiC places each module in independent docker containers to keep high cohesion among semantically related components, while reducing coupling between disjointed ones.
 Each of these components are written to be entirely independent of the platform-specific details required to interact with lower-layer abstractions.
 See diagram below for high level architecture view.

 ![Software Architecture](./topo-drawings/sonic-hld-architecture.png)